Tom Brady reportedly told teams that he and Rob Gronkowski were a package deal

-This isn’t hard to believe, since Brady and Gronk made a great team while they were on the New England Patriots.
-It is interesting (and a little puzzling) that Brady was advertising them as a package deal, since Gronkowski would need to be acquired from the Patriots for that to happen.
-In the end that didn’t turn out to be a problem, though we don’t know if Gronkowski’s acquisition was part of Brady’s contract, or a condition of his signing, or just something he asked the Bucs to do.
+This isn’t hard to believe because Brady and Gronk made a great team while they were on the New England Patriots.
+It is interesting (and a little puzzling) that Brady was advertising them as a package deal, because Gronkowski would need to be acquired from the Patriots for that to happen.
+In the end that didn’t turn out to be a problem, though we don’t know if Gronkowski’s acquisition was a condition of his signing, or just something he asked the Bucs to do.

 As for whether Bill Belichick’s notoriously frosty and mercenary attitude had anything to do with Gronk retiring and then returning a year later to play for a different team, Rapoport didn’t think so.
 He still believes Gronk’s retirement was about the condition of his body and mind and not about Belichick at all.